-Oracle Sharding supports Transparent Data Encryption (TDE), but in order to successfully move chunks in a sharded database with TDE enabled, all of the shards must share and use the same encryption key for the encrypted tablespaces.
+Oracle Sharding supports Transparent Data Encryption (TDE), but to successfully move chunks in a sharded database with TDE enabled, all of the shards must share and use the same encryption key for the encrypted tablespaces.

-A sharded database consists of multiple independent databases and a catalog database.
-For TDE to work properly, especially when data is moved between shards, certain restrictions apply.
-In order for chunk movement between shards to work when data is encrypted, you must ensure that all of the shards use the same encryption key.
+A sharded database consists of multiple independent databases and a shard catalog database.
+For TDE to work properly certain restrictions apply, especially when data is moved between shards.
+For chunk movement between shards to work when data is encrypted, you must ensure that all of the shards use the same encryption key.